 An associated Carsey-Wolf Center virtual discussion of the award-winning documentary “The Babushkas of Chernobyl,” with Director Holly Morris, will take place at 4pm on Thursday, April 29, 2021, before which registered participants can pre-screen the film.

-Sponsored by the Division of Arts and Letters and the T. A. Barron Environmental Fund.
-Event partners include the Department of Germanic and Slavic Studies, the Graduate Center for Literary Research, and the Carsey-Wolf Center.
-Other sponsors include the Interdisciplinary Humanities Center, Department of Global Studies, Comparative Literature Program, Environmental Studies, College of Creative Studies, and History Department.
+Sponsored by the College of Letters and Science and the T. A. Barron Environmental Fund.
+Event partners include the Department of Germanic and Slavic Studies, Graduate Center for Literary Research, and Carsey-Wolf Center.
+Other sponsors include the Interdisciplinary Humanities Center, Department of Global Studies, Comparative Literature Program, Environmental Studies, Cold War Studies, College of Creative Studies, and History Department.